netdata/netdata/packaging/installer/methods/packages.md

 > ### Note
 >
-> On RHEL and other systems that use the `el` repostiroies, some of the dependencies for Netdata can only be found
+> On RHEL and other systems that use the `el` repositories, some of the dependencies for Netdata can only be found
 > in the EPEL repository, which is not enabled or installed by default on most of these systems.
 This additional
 > repository _should_ be pulled in automatically by our repository config packages, but if it is not you may need
 > to manually install `epel-release` to be able to successfully install the Netdata packages.